Infineon/AURIX_code_examples/code_examples/iLLD_TC375_ADS_SCR_RTC_70kHz_trimming_LK/README.md

 One of the SCR peripherals is the Real-Time Clock (RTC) that, once started, can work independently of the state of the rest of the microcontroller.

 The real-time clock consists of an up-counting 32-bit timer register (Real-Time Clock Counter) with an upstream 9-bit prescaler.
 It contains a set of 4 (8-bit) count registers that shows the current count value or the current time of the real-time clock.
 Another set of registers (RTC compare registers) that consists of 4 (8-bit) registers can be used for interrupt generation.
-It can also be used to wake-up the device from *Standby Mode*.
+It can also be used to wake-up the device from *standby mode*.

 ### WUT

-The Wake-up Timer is a basic low power counter which may be used to wake-up the system periodically from *Standby Mode*.
+The Wake-up Timer is a basic low power counter which may be used to wake-up the system periodically from *standby mode*.
 The timer may also be used during RUN, IDLE or SLEEP modes.

 The Wake-up Timer consists of an 24 bit counter running on 70 kHz clock source with programmable reload value.
 It has a 24 bit counter status register providing the current count value and can be programmed for either *Auto Reload* mode (WUT is started and stopped via Software.
-Automatic reload on counter underflow and triggers a system wake-up) or *Standby Auto Stop* mode (Counter starts counting down from reload value on Standby entry.
+Automatic reload on counter underflow and triggers a system wake-up) or *Standby Auto Stop* mode (Counter starts counting down from reload value on standby entry.
 Counter stops on underflow and triggers a system wake-up).
 The capture trigger on counter underflow can be routed to CCU60_CC60IND, CU61_CC60IND and GTM (TIM 0.7) for trimming purpose.

 ### CCU6